bp2008/AcuRiteSniffer/README.md

 The third line specifies that the wind direction from the same sensor `24C86E000000_00001234` should be output to a file named `myWindDirection.txt`.

-*Note: All such files are written using text encoding `Windows-1252`.*
+*Note 1: All such files are written using text encoding `Windows-1252`.*

+*Note 2: Files are saved to the `SensorData` subdirectory next to the service executable.*

 ## Building from source